 - Disney/Pixar's Brave takes place in the Medieval Scottish Highlands.
 They went so far as to make two research trips to Scotland, designed unique tartans for the fictional clans and integrated Celtic and Pictish design and patterns everywhere.
 The title of the movie also references the Brave Scot trope.

 - Also from Disney, Maleficent is meant to be set in a fairy tale version of Medieval Scotland.
 Though the original Sleeping Beauty was meant to be set in France, the filmmakers for this Live-Action, Twice-Told Tale version reset the characters in and around the Scottish Highlands due to the film's greater emphasis on The Fair Folk.
-The Highlands, in particular, play a huge role, being portrayed as a Land of Faerie where the title character lives with various other fairy creatures, opposite a human kingdom whose king wishes to conquer the fairy realm to expand his territory.
+The Highlands, in particular, play a huge role, being portrayed as a Land of Faerie where the title character lives with various other fairy creatures, opposite a human kingdom whose king wishes to conquer the fairy realm to expand his territory, For Maleficent: Mistress of Evil it is set near the Scottish border.

 - The Prime of Miss Jean Brodie